oat-sa/taohub-articles/forge/Tutorials/testrunner.md

 We have one entry per item with:

 -   ‘runtime’ the php serialized ServiceCall object, that we can deserialize during runtime
 -   ‘label’ stores the value of the property label during compilation.
-This is currently unused in the runner,<br/>
+This is currently unused in the runner,

     but we could store several other properties values that could influence the item choice in the test-runner.